rotki/rotki/docs/api.rst

       This endpoint can also be queried asynchronously by using ``"async_query": true``

    Doing a PUT on the the blockchains endpoint with a specific blockchain URL and a list of account data in the json data will add these accounts to the tracked accounts for the given blockchain and the current user.
 The updated balances after the account additions are returned.
-   Note that the message may even be populated for succesful queries, giving us information about what happened.
-For example one of the given accounts may have been invalid.
+   If one of the given accounts to add is invalid the entire request will fail.

    **Example Request**: